elfshaker/elfshaker/README.md

 ## †Applicability

-Or, "how on earth do you get such a phenominal result?".
+Or, "how on earth do you get such a phenomenal result?".

 It works particularly well for our [presented use case](https://github.com/elfshaker/manyclangs) because it has these properties: